mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 * **Result**: Debuted TinyPilot's new logo
 * **Grade**: B

-I haven't quite finished the rebrand, but I've published TinyPilot's new logo, which is 80% of the benefit.
+I haven't quite finished the rebrand, but I've published TinyPilot's new logo, which is 80% of what I want out of the rebrand.

 ### Build up enough inventory that TinyPilot isn't scrambling to meet demand

 * **Result**: We're no longer in emergency mode, but we're still scrambling a bit.
 * **Grade**: B

-I raised prices slightly on the Voyager 2, and that seems to have slowed sales down just enough that our manufacturing processes have time to catch up and build a small buffer of inventory.
+I raised prices slightly on the Voyager 2, and that seems to have down slowed sales enough that we can catch up and build a small buffer of inventory.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats